 g.
-If applicable, what is the current shoreline master program designation of the site? h.
+If applicable, what is the current shoreline master program designation of the site?
+Not Applicable. h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. i.
-Approximately how many people would reside or work in the completed project? j.
-Approximately how many people would the completed project displace? k.
-Proposed measures to avoid or reduce displacement impacts, if any: I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: 9. Но using a.
+If so, specify.
+No not that I am aware of. i.
+Approximately how many people would reside or work in the completed project?
+Two persons would work at the bodyshop, myself, and my spouse. j.
+Approximately how many people would the completed project displace?
+None k.
+Proposed measures to avoid or reduce displacement impacts, if any: None Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: None m.
+Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: None 9.
+Housing a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. b.
+Indicate whether high, middle, or low-income housing.
+N/A b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.
+N/A

-C. Proposed measures to reduce or control nousing impacts, if any: 10.
-Ae sthetics a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? b.
-What views in the immediate vicinity would be altered or obstructed?
-C. Proposed measures to reduce or control aesthetic impacts, if any: 11.
-Lig ht and Glare a.
-What type of light or glare will the proposal produce?
-What time of day would it mainly occur? b.
-Could light or glare from the finished project be a safety hazard or interfere with views?
-C. What existing off-site sources of light or glare may affect your proposal? d.
-Proposed measures to reduce or control light and glare impacts, if any:
+N/A 10.
+Ae esthetics What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? height of the bodyshop is 14ft from outside. b.
+N/A What views in the immediate vicinity would be altered or obstructed? c.
+N/A Proposed measures to reduce or control aesthetic impacts, if any: 11.
+Liç ght and Glare a.
+Nor What type of light or glare will the proposal produce?
+What time of day would it mainly occur? ne b.
+No Could light or glare from the finished project be a safety hazard or interfere with views? c.
+N/A What existing off-site sources of light or glare may affect your proposal? d.
+Nor Proposed measures to reduce or control light and glare impacts, if any: ne c.
+Proposed measures to reduce or control housing impacts, if any: